 - You don’t have covid-19 or reason to believe you have covid-19.
 Symptoms include cough, fever, chills, muscle pain, shortness of breath or difficulty breathing, sore throat, and recent loss of taste or smell.

-- You promise to wear a mask the entire time you’re at this test site and follow instructions from testing staff.
+- You agree to wear a mask the entire time you're at this test site.

 - By entering the testing center and testing room, you accept the risk of covid-19 exposure.
 Although we’ve taken measures to create a safe environment, it’s impossible to remove all risk.